leolabs/gpto/README.md

-# Google Photos File Organizer
+# Google Photos Takeout Organizer

 This tools helps you organize and clean up your Google Photos Takeout directory.